arashabadi/cm4ai_codefest2025/envs/README.md

 # SubCell installation Manually (macOS ARM)

-- If you see ABI errors from NumPy or scikit‑image, pin `numpy==1.26.4` and `scikit-image==0.22.0` from conda‑forge and reinstall OpenCV.
+- If you see ABI errors from NumPy or scikit‑image, pin `numpy==1.26.4` and `scikit-image==0.22.0` and `scipy==1.11.*` from conda‑forge and reinstall OpenCV.

+- plus SubCell deps: `torch, torchvision, transformers, pandas, PyYAML, requests, umap-learn, matplotlib, seaborn`.

+- macOS / Apple Silicon (M4) / torch==2.4.1 (CUDA: False, MPS: True) /

 So it can be modifed as this:

 ```bash
 # Clone